versat/cntlm/README.md

     dpkg-buildpackage -b -rfakeroot

-Upon installation, the package takes care of creating a dedicated user for cntlm, init script integration, manages eventual configuration file updates with new upstream versions, things like restart of the daemon after future updates, etc. You can later revert all these changes with one command, should you decide to remove cntlm from your system.
+Upon installation, the package takes care of creating a dedicated user for cntlm, systemd unit integration, manages eventual configuration file updates with new upstream versions, things like restart of the daemon after future updates, etc. You can later revert all these changes with one command, should you decide to remove cntlm from your system.